 The ceiling is its own work of art.
 Don’t forget to look up to see the glass atrium and rippled roof meant to mimic the Roanoke Star and the Blue Ridge Mountains.

 Searching for a bit of outdoor adventure on your travels?
 Adrenaline junkies, rejoice!
 Explore Park offers miles of hiking trails, mountain biking trails, Roanoke River access, and nature activities spread over 1,100 acres.
-You can find your thrills just a stone’s throw from the Blue Ridge Parkway.
+You can find your thrills just a stone’s throw from the Blue Ridge Parkway, one of the most scenic routes in the United States.

-At Explore Park, live the high life up in the trees in the Treetop Quest, an aerial obstacle course complete with tightropes, Tarzan swings, and zip-lines.
+At Explore Park, live the high life up in the trees and enjoy the natural beauty from above in the Treetop Quest, an aerial obstacle course complete with tightropes, Tarzan swings, and zip-lines.
 Board a canoe for a trip down the waterway, or try your hand at disc golf.

 Pick up a souvenir at the Visitor Center gift shop, filled with local artisan crafts.
 Sip on a craft beer at the onsite Twin Creeks Brewpub after your escapades.